microsoft/Commercial-Marketplace-SaaS-API-Emulator/docs/launching.md

 ### Host the emulator in Azure

-- Note, there is a cost for running an Azure container instance
+- Note, there is a cost for running an Azure Container Instance
 - Either
-  - [build the image locally](#building-the-image), then tag and push the image to a suitable container registry (eg [Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-tutorial-prepare-acr), [Docker Hub](https://docs.docker.com/engine/reference/commandline/push/))
+  - [build the image locally](#building-as-a-docker-image), then tag and push the image to a suitable container registry (eg [Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-tutorial-prepare-acr), [Docker Hub](https://docs.docker.com/engine/reference/commandline/push/))
   - If you are using Azure Container Registry, you can [build and push the image using the Azure CLI](https://learn.microsoft.com/azure/container-registry/container-registry-quickstart-task-cli#build-and-push-image-from-a-dockerfile)
 - [Create a new Container Instance](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-tutorial-deploy-app)
   - Ensure port 80 is exposed